 The UCC is relevant to many different types of business transactions, from the exchange of goods and the transfer of money to the sale of investment securities and the content of lease agreements.
 Learn what this set of laws covers and how it affects business in the U.S.

-What is the Uniform Commercial Code?
+What Is the Uniform Commercial Code?

+Uniform Commercial Code laws are established to regulate sales of personal property and other business transactions.
 For example, transactions such as borrowing money, leasing equipment or vehicles, setting up contracts, and selling goods are all covered by the Uniform Commercial Code.

 Sections of the Uniform Commercial Code

+A UCC-1 financing statement is prepared and signed by both parties.
 The filing creates a lien against the property, so the borrower may not dispose of the property without paying off the debt.

 The parts of a UCC-1 statement are:

-- Name and address of the debtor or debtors.
-Additional information is needed if the debtor is an organization.
+- Name and address of the debtor or debtors: Additional information is needed if the debtor is an organization.

-- Information about the collateral involved (the property pledged against the loan or sale).
+- Information about the collateral involved (the property pledged against the loan or sale)